molefrog/wouter/README.md

 ### Can I use _wouter_ in my TypeScript project?

 Yes!
-Although the project isn't written in TypeScript, there is a [type definition package](https://www.npmjs.com/package/@types/wouter) available through [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
-Simply add `npm install --save-dev @types/wouter` to your project and develop safely with types.
+Although the project isn't written in TypeScript, the type definition files are bundled with the package.

 ### Preact support?